-4.6.
+4.7.
 Description of the optional parameters

-The following is an alphabetical list of the options that may appear in the SPECS file, and a description of their effect.
+The following is an alphabetical list of the options that may appear in the Specs file, and a description of their effect.

-Backup Basis file i Default = 0
+Backup basis file f Default = 0

 This is intended as a safeguard against losing the results of a long run.
-Suppose that a NEW BASIS file is being saved every 100 iterations, and that sq0pt is about to save such a basis at iteration 2000.
+Suppose that a New basis file is being saved every 100 iterations, and that sqOpt is about to save such a basis at iteration 2000.
 It is conceivable that the run may be interrupted during the next few milliseconds (in the middle of the save).
 In this case the basis file will be corrupted and the run will have been essentially wasted.